gregor-fausto/clarkiaSeedBanks/library/measurementQuestions.md

   dplyr::mutate(sigma = y/n)

 # the approach of setting seedlings = fruiting plants
-# means that sites with higher proportion of sites with observation error
+# likely means that sites with higher proportion of sites with observation error
 # have a higher estimated survival probability
 ggplot(df) +
   geom_point(aes(x=prop,y=sigma)) +